My shopping cart

 To pace with current design & color trends, Pilot continues to introduce new colors and designs of the Pilot Vanishing Point.
-The everyday, classic designs like black & gold are for the formal taste while the more modern metallics with black trims & nib are preferred by younger writers.
-With new styles appearing in the collection each year (the most recent being the "stormtrooper" white with black trims), there will be a VP for every color preference.
+The everyday, classic designs like black & gold are for the formal taste while more modern metallic finishes with black trims & nib are preferred by younger writers.
+With new styles appearing in the collection each year, there is a Vanishing Point fountain pen for every writer.

 In 2020, Pilot introduced the luxury-level, upgraded Pilot Vanishing Point LS.
 The LS' writing experience centers around the tried-and-true 18kt gold nib that writes smoothly and reliably.
 The nib is accessible by either clicking the top button or twisting the section below the button to the right.
 The action is seamless and impressive, even if you already own a Vanishing Point fountain pen.
 Pilot accentuated the luxury of this design by adding a stylized middle ring, a slimmer clip, and tapered front end.

-Speaking of different designs, Pilot introduces yearly limited editions that have become a hit with collectors.
-Each year's special Vanishing Point is limited and numbered with the corresponding year - 2,021 pieces for the year 2021, for example.
+Each year, Pilot introduces limited editions that have become a hit with collectors.
+The Vanishing Point limited edition design is numbered with the corresponding year - 2,021 pieces for the year 2021, for example.
 If you're thinking 2,000 pens is enough for Pilot's worldwide following, think again.
 Depending on the particular style of the finish, these pens usually don't last long in the market before pen enthusiasts snatch them up.